 - 3 The National Structural Steelwork Specification for Building Construction

 - 4 Particular requirements addressed within BS EN 1090-2 and NSSS

 European standards for steelwork

 Rules for the design of steelwork are given in Eurocode 3 Design of steel structures.
 Within Part 1-1 of that Eurocode, the following basis assumption is stated: "fabrication and erection complies with BS EN 1090".

-BS EN 1090 Execution of steel structures and aluminium structures consists of three parts:
+BS EN 1090 Execution of steel structures and aluminium structures consists of four parts:

 - Part 1: Requirements for conformity assessment of structural components